yr-nitish/StudyFund-Assistant/README.md

 # StudyFund-Assistant

-This project is a Flask-based REST API for a fund assistant chatbot that helps students understand their loan options.
-It leverages AI models to provide personalized loan recommendations and maintain contextual conversations with students.
+StudyFund-Assistant is a Flask-based REST API designed to facilitate a fund assistance chatbot tailored for students.
+This chatbot helps students navigate through their loan options by providing personalized recommendations, answering their queries, and maintaining contextual conversations throughout multiple interactions.
+The system leverages advanced AI models, including Google Gemini, to analyze students' financial information and suggest the most suitable loan options based on their individual needs.

 ## Features